Thomas Bruice

 Thomas C. Bruice (August 25, 1925 – February 15, 2019) was a professor of chemistry and biochemistry at University of California, Santa Barbara.
 He was elected to the National Academy of Sciences in 1974.
-He was a pioneering researcher in the area of chemical biology, and is one of the 50 most cited chemists.
+He was a pioneering researcher in the area of bioorganic chemistry, one of the pillars of what was to become modern chemical biology, and is one of the 50 most cited chemists.